Edward-choi/FINA4350/blogs/sentiment_analysis.md

 The model outputs a score representing the sentiment expressed in the text, ranging from 1 (most negative) to 5 (most positive).
 For example, the model outputs a score of 1 for "To me the worst quarter of the season so far is $MMM.
 Just dismal with a 'dry' January included", indicating that it expresses highly negative sentiment.

 ## Conclusion
-To conclude, the nlptown/bert-base-multilingual-uncased-sentiment model is a highly effective tool for sentiment analysis on text in multiple languages.
-It uses a transformer-based encoding technique to capture text meaning based on the context of surrounding words and a neural network classifier to predict sentiment.
-The model has achieved state-of-the-art performance in various NLP tasks, including sentiment analysis and text classification.
-Its versatility, accuracy, and efficiency make it a valuable tool for businesses and organizations seeking to understand customer sentiment and analyze text data in multiple languages.
+Through this experience, we have realized the importance of the tokenization and encoding process in capturing the true meaning and context of the text.
+We found the nlptown/bert-base-multilingual-uncased-sentiment model to be a versatile and effective tool for analyzing sentiment in text across multiple languages.
+Using WordPiece tokenization and transformer-based encoding, it can accurately predict sentiment labels for input text in a variety of formats.